tudorz23/ServerClientApp/readme.md

 case of `O(n)` and an amortized `O(1)`.
 The unordered one looks to be better for static collections.
 I obviously did not find much of a difference by testing on small inputs.
-* Because the tokenization of the stored topic is only done at insertion, when a wildcard checking is necessary, only the requested topic is tokenized, then, for each topic the client is subscribed to, the two vectors of tokens are compared, according to the rules of the wildcards.
+* The tokenization of the stored topic is only done at insertion, so when a wildcard checking is necessary, only the requested topic is tokenized, then, for each topic the client is subscribed to, the two vectors of tokens are compared, according to the rules of the wildcards.
 The algorithm here is simple enough, no `strcmp()` or anything like that is needed because strings are used,